Zulfiquer Haider

 Email: zhaider6@uwo.ca

 Dr. Zulfiquer Ali Haider is an Assistant Professor of Corporate Governance in the DAN Department of Management & Organizational Studies at Western University.
 Dr. Haider studies how the firm, through decisions made by its managers, can meet the interests of different stakeholders and succeed as socially responsible businesses.
 His research centres around the intersection of entrepreneurship, corporate governance, behavioral finance, and ethics.
 Professor Haider is particularly intrigued by family-owned organizations, where he explores matters pertaining to these areas.
 Zulfiquer’s research has appeared in esteemed scholarly journals (such as the Financial Times-50-listed Entrepreneurship Theory & Practice, Journal of Business Ethics, etc.), and has been presented in major conferences (e.g. the Academy of Management Annual Meeting, which gave special recognition).
-Zulfiquer has previous managerial and consultancy experience with industry-leading multinational companies; he is also a member of the US-headquartered charity, Lions Clubs International, where he has served in senior cabinet roles and received several awards in recognition of his humanitarian efforts.
+Zulfiquer is an editor of the Annals of Corporate Governance and has previous managerial and consultancy experience with industry-leading multinational companies.
+He is also a member of the US-headquartered charity, Lions Clubs International, where he has received several awards in recognition of his humanitarian efforts and currently serves as an Advisor to District Governor.

 RESEARCH INTERESTS

-Corporate Governance & Ethics, Entrepreneurship, Family Business Management.
+Corporate Governance, Ethics & Sustainability, Entrepreneurship, Family Business Management.

 RECENT PUBLICATIONS